Writing Resources:

 Traditionally, when a teacher talks about “AR" in a classroom it refers to the Accelerated Reading program.
 That’s a popular program where students take tests on the books they have read in order to access their reading and comprehension.
 Schools often give out awards and promote classroom competitions in who can rack up the most “AR Points.”
 Here’s a link to an elementary school’s blog explaining how Accelerated Reading works.

+In the article, Pokemon Go is the Future, Adam Gutierrez introduces a whole new “AR” to education.
 Pokemon Go has become a viral sensation in gaming.
 It uses a technology called Augmented Reality, or AR for short, to overlay cartoon-like characters onto the reality you are seeing on your devices’s screen.
 When my son looks through my iPhone’s screen while riding in the back of my car, he sees this little guy bouncing around next to him.

 Gutierrez mentions four new apps that take this technology into the classroom.
 There are several ways AR can be utilized.
 The article claims it's a great resource for visual learners.

 At a recent school board meeting, our “Teacher of the Year” from Bonsall presented the way she used an augmented reality app, Aurasma, to turn her fourth grade mission lesson into a project that would come to life for the parents at back to school night.
 The class used green screen to film their report on a California Mission.
 Then, using the Augmented Reality app, they keyed a photo of their mission as the backdrop.
 When parents scanned a real life photo of their child’s mission with a classroom iPad it triggered the augmented report to play.
 The AR made the child appear to be giving his report at the actually mission he or she was reporting on.
 Beats the heck out of the popsicle sticks and glue projects I had to do as a child.
+Here's a video created by two teachers showing many ways they have incorporated Aurasma in their classrooms.

 There are downsides to AR.
 Children are easily distracted by the pretend reality presented on the screen while moving around in the real reality.
 Falling down or walking into danger are serious concerns.
 Also, since this technology requires the latest generation of mobile technology, many students and classrooms will be left in the digital divide without access to smartphones and iPads.